ngs-doo/TemplaterExamples/Advanced/TemplaterServer (Java)/Readme.md

 Anchors are also analyzed for tags.
 This allows custom parts of the link to be populated with Templater.

 Pictures in cells are duplicated to each new row.
+WordArts are also recognized by Templater.

+#### Formulas

+Templater will rewrite formulas when cells are duplicated or moved around.

+Since Excel doesn't allow defining tag within formula, Templater has an "alternative way" to convert tag into formula.
+Tags which start with [[equals]] are converted into formula at the end of processing.

 #### Groceries